ryanlaics/Supplementary_Material_of_ReCTSi/Response_to_Reviewer_SHxM.md

 Based on these results, we recommend an embedding size comparable to the dataset's channel count for adequate expressiveness and suggest limiting CaA blocks to one or two.
 A larger initial codebook size is advisable, with PCF ensuring efficient compression.
 These practical guidelines for configuring ReCTSi will be included in the final version.

-*Due to strict text length limits, we recommend viewing our full response at this [link](https://bit.ly/4cXMCX1).
-We will post the remaining responses as "official comments" shortly.*
+*Due to the text length limit, we are unable to provide all five responses at once.
+We recommend viewing our full response at this [link](https://bit.ly/4cXMCX1), and we will post the remaining responses as "official comments" shortly.*

 ### Q3 (Ability to Capture Long-term Dependencies):
 ReCTSi's use of the learnable codebook mechanism in the TPA phase incorporates attention modules specifically chosen for their adeptness at capturing long-term dependencies.
 Inspired by the efficacy of transformer (i.e., self-attention mechanisms) in managing long-range dependencies within large language models, these modules ensure ReCTSi excels in identifying and leveraging complex temporal relationships over extended periods.
 This strategic integration of attention-based modules into ReCTSi highlights our commitment to utilizing advanced techniques for profound long-term pattern recognition in time series data.